 Does your child love to dress up as a superhero and conquer the world?
-Read these superhero books for kids, perfect for your child’s next adventure!
+Check out these children’s books about superheroes for her next adventure!

 I’ll often find my kids heading straight for their dress up box after coming home, ready to be whatever superhero is calling for them.

-Sometimes they’ll copy a character they saw on a TV show or book, while others they learn about from playing with their friends.
+Sometimes they’ll copy a character they saw on a TV show or book, while others they learned about from playing with their friends.
 Either way, playing superheroes makes them feel empowered and mighty.

-What seems like regular play though taps into how kids learn about their world or cope with challenges they face.
-It’s how kids can go from feeling small to strong, from frightened to fearless.
+What seems like regular play actually taps into how kids learn about their world or cope with challenges they face.
+It’s how they can go from feeling small to strong, from frightened to fearless.

-And my kids love Superhero Instruction Manual so much, they kept bringing it to school for show and tell, eager for their teachers to share it with the other kids.
+And they loved Superhero Instruction Manual so much, they kept bringing it to school for show and tell, eager for their teachers to share it with the other kids.

-If your child loves superheroes, take a look at this list of superhero books:
+If your child loves superheroes, take a look at this list of amazing books:

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.